uikit/uikit-site/docs/pages/javascript-utilities.md

 ### wrapInner

-This function is used to wrap the content of some element with a HTML structure.
+TODO: to wrap the content of some element with a HTML structure.
-The following parameters may be passed to the function.

 | Parameter   | Type   | Default | Description        |
 |:------------|:-------|:--------|:-------------------|